Old Hall, Hurworth-on-Tees

 The Old Hall is situated on Hurworth Green, in the village of Hurworth-on-Tees in County Durham, England.
 It is number 50 on The Green.
 Built in the mid-18th century, with 19th century modifications and additions, the house of red brick and has three storeys and a basement.
 There is a slate roof with five brick chimneys.
 A single-story pavilion is on the left.
 The front and rear doors have a fanlight and are under Roman Ionic pediments supported by columns.
 A little way south from the back garden lies the River Tees.
 An iron fence separates its grounds from the green.
 A drive runs from behind its gates to the main road, cutting through the green.
-The house is a Grade II* Listed Building.
+The house is a Grade II* Listed Building and was listed on 6 January 1952.